 FACT: Instead of using rivets on Jack Stillman bags and luggage I use Chicago Screws.
 Chicago screws perform like rivets but instead of micron thin metal being mashed together to bind two materials, Chicago Screws sync to one another without losing their structural integrity.
 I could explain all of this in detail but I think a picture probably explains it.

 I use 16oz heavy beeswaxed cotton canvas.
-The canvas is pretty tightly woven to begin with but after being soaked in a beeswax based solution the wax forms a membrane between the fibres to aid in water resistance.
-The wax also causes the water to bead and run off preventing the water saturation.
+The canvas is pretty tightly woven to begin with but after being coated with a beeswax solution the wax forms a barrier between the fibres to aid in water resistance.
+The wax also causes the water to bead and run off preventing water saturation.

 We make all bags in small batches as the moment: No more than 20 units per style at a time.
 We do this out of necessity as well as for maximum quality control.
-The truth is, our workshop is very small and the final assembly is performed by only 3 very skilled tailors.
+The truth is, our workshop is very small and the final assembly is performed by a small team of skilled tailors.

 Comments will be approved before showing up.